 Direct Response Marketing

 It generates immediate ROI (return on investment) as the direct response is about immediate reaction and revenues from instant sales.
 It is not a general promotion but to the people who are interested in the product.
-You can come to know from which ad or media your customer responded.
+You can come to know from which ad or media your customer responded to.

 It is indeed a type of sales technique designed to start an on-the-spot response and encourage a prospective customer to take action.
 It is done by creating an appealing offer and it generates leads through various channels thus converting strangers into paying customers.